 Potential for divisiveness in the community (social impact).

 Administration is in the process of developing a plan to engage with the community to gain their perspective on all of the issues at the same time, and we want to ensure that any public engagement we conduct is related to specific issues or concerns in Canmore and doesn’t duplicate provincial engagement initiatives.
-For more information read the report item D1 in the.
+For more information read the report item D1 in the agenda package.

 Canmore Recreation Centre Project Update